 Cycle Tracking Tools

-Cycle tracking is the greatest act of self-care a woman can have.
-It is a free monthly wellness check that every female has until she reaches perimenopause.
-With very little time investment, women can get massive rewards in their training and overall well-being.
+I believe cycle tracking is the greatest act of self-care a woman can have.
+It’s a free monthly wellness check that most females have until they reach perimenopause.
+With very little time investment, most women can get massive rewards in their training and overall well-being with simple cycle tracking.

 There are multiple ways to track a cycle: as simple as pen and paper and as complex as monthly subscription services.
-There are dozens of apps that allow women to track their cycle and symptoms: Wild AI, Fitr Woman, Clue and Natural Cycles, just to name a few.
+Dozens of apps allow women to track their cycle and symptoms: Wild AI, Fitr Woman, Clue and Natural Cycles, just to name a few.
 Garmin and TrainingPeaks allow cycle tracking through their interfaces as well.

-I am a big fan of Wild AI because it has a coach account where a coach can see their athletes’ menstrual cycle phase and training recommendations for that given phase based on each person’s check-ins.
+I am a big fan of Wild AI because it has a coach account that allows a coach to see their athletes’ menstrual cycle phase.
+It also gives training recommendations for that given phase based on each person’s check-ins.
 Coaches do not see details, only the overall readiness score.

 With a glance at the WildAI app dashboard, coaches can see where a particular female athlete’s strengths and weaknesses are based on their physiology.

-Equipped with this kind of information, coaches can adjust the workouts accordingly.
+Equipped with this kind of information, coaches can adjust workouts accordingly.
 Early on in this process, frequent check-ins with an athlete are essential for the program’s success.
-After a few cycles, the process becomes easier and more predictable for both an athlete and a coach.
+After a few cycles, the process becomes easier and more predictable for both the athlete and the coach.

-After doing this for myself and my athletes for quite some time, I have this information in my head — what would be the best training approach for a given athlete at a given time in her cycle?
-It is a time investment at the beginning, but it will pay huge dividends overall.
+After doing this for myself and my athletes for quite some time, I often ask myself — what might the best training approach for a given athlete at a given time in her cycle look like?
+It’s a time investment at the beginning, but it pays huge dividends overall.
 Also, it demonstrates how invested a coach is in their athlete’s success while creating a more trusting relationship between the two.

-So, what does a regular cycle look like, and what are the common patterns that exist that coaches could pay attention to and optimize their athletes’ training?
-There are a few models that exist today, the simplest one containing two phases: follicular and luteal and more complex models containing as many as seven phases.
-I prefer the five-phase model that I will describe below.
+So, what does a regular cycle look like, and what are the common patterns that coaches should know?
+A few models exist today, the simplest one containing two phases: follicular and luteal.
+The more complex models contain as many as seven phases.
+I personally prefer the five-phase model.

 The length of the menstrual cycle is the number of days between the first day of menstrual bleeding of one cycle to the onset of menses of the following cycle.
-The average duration is 28 days, but most cycles fall in the 25-30 range.
+The average duration is 28 days, with most cycles falling in the 25-30 range.

 Early Follicular Phase